-Waiving requirements.
-If you were admitted for the doctoral degree having taken graduate courses at another university, you are still required to complete all of the ABS coursework and other requirements for the Ph.D. that are outlined in Appendix C. However, you may request that your prior graduate courses count as fulfilling a portion of the ABS coursework as long as you earned a grade of A or B (B- is not good enough).
-For example, you are required to take a Research Methods II course (e.g., ABSC 805) in the ABS program, but may have already completed a comparable graduate course at another university.
+You are required to complete all the ABS coursework and other requirements for the Ph.D. that are outlined in Appendix C (except for any courses you waived through a previous ABAI Tier-1 Master's program or waiving individual courses).
+However, you may request that your prior graduate courses count as fulfilling a portion of the ABS Ph.D. coursework as long as you earned a grade of A or B (a grade of B- does not count).
+For example, you are required to take a Research Methods II course (e.g., ABSC 805) in the ABS program but may have already completed a comparable graduate course at another university.
 If this is the case, then you may petition to waive ABSC 805 by submitting a written request to the Director(s) of Graduate Study.
 Each request should be accompanied by (a) the course syllabus of the previously completed course (b) the syllabus from the course you are petitioning to waive, (c) documentation of the grade earned in it (e.g., copy of your transcript, which the ABS Graduate Program Coordinator has on file), and (d) a letter of support from your advisor.
 Here are, again, some important rules and regulations you should consider before submitting your request:

-- You may not request to waive a course with one you took 6 or more years earlier. - At the PhD level: You may waive as many courses as your advisor recommends; however, if you are requesting to waive more than 3 courses (9 credit hours), the Director(s) of Graduate Study will form a subcommittee comprised of the DGS, your advisor, and a rotating third member to review the petition and vote on which courses (if any) will be approved for waiver. - Although credits will transfer and fulfill some course requirements, students are still required to earn from KU the credit hours required for a graduate degree: Ph.D.: 24 hours of content courses plus 6 hrs of practicum. - All waivers are approved at the discretion of the Graduate Studies Committee. - You may not submit a petition if you are beyond your first year and you have not submitted an annual progress evaluation in the preceding academic year.
+- You may not request to waive a course with one you took 6 or more years earlier. - At the Ph.D. level: You may waive as many courses as your advisor recommends; however, if you are requesting to waive more than 3 courses (9 credit hours), the Director(s) of Graduate Study will form a subcommittee comprised of the DGS, your advisor, and a rotating third member to review the petition and vote on which courses (if any) will be approved for waiver. - Although credits will be waived and fulfill some course requirements, you are still required to earn from KU the credit hours required for a graduate degree: Ph.D.: 24 hours of content courses plus 6 hrs of practicum. - All waivers are approved at the discretion of the Graduate Studies Committee. - You may not submit a petition if you are beyond your first year and you have not submitted an annual progress evaluation in the preceding academic year.